schlawiner/fu-rpg-frei-und-universell/05-narrator.md

 <!-- If there is going to be talk there needs to be listening. listen to your players and the things they tell you, either in conversation or when they do things with their character.
 Do stuff that relates to the Descriptors written on the player’s character sheets, because that is what they think is cool. -->

 Wo miteinander gesprochen wird, sollte auch zugehört werden.
-Hör zu, wenn deine Spielerinnen dir etwas sagen, sei es Gespräch oder durch die Taten ihrer Figuren.
+Hör zu, wenn deine Spielerinnen dir etwas sagen, sei direkt es Gespräch oder durch die Taten ihrer Figuren.
 Arbeite Dinge ein, die mit den Beschreibern auf ihren Figurenbögen zu tun haben, denn das sind genau die Dinge, die die Spielerinnen cool finden.

 <!--(Écouter, c'est bien)
 S'il y a parole, il doit y avoir écoute. Écoutez vos joueurs et ce qu'ils vous racontent, que ce soit par la conversation ou par les actes de leurs personnages.
 Proposez des choses en relation avec leurs Descripteurs, parce que c'est ce qu'ils estiment "cool".-->